robence/workflow/operation.md

 ### Pipelines
 Visualization is key to have a clear view of current progress and status of issues.
 A kanban board is a simple and effective solution.
 This board can be on your computer or in your office as well.
 It contains columns as a spreadsheet does, pipes if you'd like.
-Every column represents a stage of the issues lifecycle.
-These mostly consist of Backlog, Todo, In Progress, Verify and Done.
+Every pipe represents a lifecycle stage of the issues.
+These stages mostly consist of New Issues, Backlog, Todo, In Progress, Verify and Done.
+When an issues steps into the next stage, it is moved by the person who makes the transfer.
+It can be a physical movement on the board or a drag-and-drop effect maybe selecting an option from a dropdown.
+The board helps get a clear view of the issues, seeing in an instant what is is progress, what has to be verified and what are the top-priority todo items.

+#### New Issues
+This is the default location where new issues are gathered.
+When a new issue is created it will be seen in the most-left pipe.
+Pipes are ordered after one-another as the lifecycle of the issue changes.
+Like in life, from birth-to-death and in-the-middle stages - same is present at handling issues.
+The number of issues can easily grow over a managable and comfortable size.
+To keep track of the most important ones, the top priority issues are grouped together and moved to the Backlog.

 #### Backlog
 To be continued...